jermspeaks/christmas-adventure/sections/section-9.md

 id: section-9
 title: "A New Discovery"
 choices:
-  - text: "Continue investigating the ornament"
-    target: section-10.md
   - text: "Share the discovery with Cheshire"
-    target: section-10.md
-  - text: "Take action based on what you found"
     target: section-10.md
   - text: "Ignore the Keepsake Keeper's warning and dismiss it"
     target: section-400.md